cfug/dio/dio/README.md

       // you can reject with a `DioError` using `handler.reject(dioError)`. return handler.next(options);
     },
-    onResponse: (Response response, RequestInterceptorHandler handler) {
+    onResponse: (Response response, ResponseInterceptorHandler handler) {
       // Do something with response data.
       // If you want to reject the request with a error message,
-      // you can reject a `DioError` object eg: `handler.reject(dioError)`. return handler.next(response);
+      // you can reject a `DioError` object using `handler.reject(dioError)`. return handler.next(response);
     },
-    onError: (DioError e, RequestInterceptorHandler handler) {
+    onError: (DioError e, ErrorInterceptorHandler handler) {
-      // Do something with response error
+      // Do something with response error.
-      // If you want to resolve the request with some custom data
+      // If you want to resolve the request with some custom data,
-      // you can resolve a `Response` object eg: `handler.resolve(response)`. return handler.next(e);//continue
+      // you can resolve a `Response` object using `handler.resolve(response)`. return handler.next(e);
     },
   ),
 );